JuliaSereguna/version_control_my/git_hw.md

 git push --set-upstream origin updatereadme
 ```

 If it is your first pushing, than you should try to connect accounts.
-After you do this? your version of document will be disolayed in web.
+After you do this, your version of document will be displayed in web.
+Update the page.

 5. Look at your web repository.
-Chouse branch **<branch_name>e** and press the button **Compare & pull request**
+Chouse branch **<branch_name>** and press the button **Compare & pull request**